Brittaney-Everitt/Deep_Learning_Final/README.md

 **Pre-processsing Directory**

-  1. **distanceCalc.m** → A MATLAB script which creates nuclei masks for the training data based on a distance  measure of the manually marked nuclei coordinates.
+  1. **distanceCalc.m** → A MATLAB script which creates nuclei masks for the training data based on a distance  measure to the manually marked nuclei coordinates.

   2. **imagePatches** → A MATLAB script which creates 75x75 pixels image patches for all of the training images.
 A csv file is also created which contains labels for each patch if it contains a nucleus or not.